ignatandrei/patterns/src/patternsSite/docs/patterns/Observer.md

 ## Homework

-Imagine you have a logger that logs to a file and to a console.
-Implement an observable logger that will allow you to subscribe to the logger and to be notified when the logger logs a message.
+Imagine you have a logger that logs to a file and to a console.    <br />
+Implement an observable logger that will allow you to subscribe to the logger and to be notified when the logger logs a message.    <br />